CDL Classes, Courses, and Curriculum

 Class A Tractor Trailer

-This is a curriculum focused on Class A truck driver training and provides students with the knowledge needed to inspect and operate tractor trailers.
+This curriculum focuses on Class A truck driver training and provides students with the knowledge to inspect and operate tractor-trailers.
 The course is split into three different classes and covers the following:

 • Vehicle inspections